 Children and adults who have irreversible liver disease or defects that cannot be overcome or managed by medical options are candidates for liver transplants.
 In children, the most common reasons for liver transplantation include biliary atresia, neonatal hepatitis, congenital hepatic fibrosis, alpha 1-antitrypsin deficiency, and disorders of metabolism that result in inappropriate storage within the liver or significant liver damage from the buildup of metabolites.
-The most common diseases necessitating liver transplantation in adults are chronic viral hepatitis (HCV in the United States, HBV in Europe), biliary cirrhosis, alcoholic cirrhosis, sclerosing cholangitis, cryptogenic cirrhosis, Caroli disease, primary hepatocellular malignancies, hepatic adenomas, and hepatic vein thrombosis [25; 77].
-Biliary atresia remains a common indication for liver transplantation in pediatric patients [78].
+The most common diseases necessitating liver transplantation in adults are chronic viral hepatitis (HCV in the United States, HBV in Europe), biliary cirrhosis, alcoholic cirrhosis, sclerosing cholangitis, cryptogenic cirrhosis, Caroli disease, primary hepatocellular malignancies, hepatic adenomas, and hepatic vein thrombosis [14; 31].

 The Model for End-Stage Liver Disease (MELD) is a prognostic system that is now widely accepted as a tool for predicting survival of patients with cirrhosis.
-MELD, in conjunction with international normalized ratio, serum creatinine, serum bilirubin, and sodium, has been evaluated as a prognostic indicator for cirrhosis regardless of cause.
-Transplant centers utilize the MELD score in prioritizing clients for transplant [76; 79].
-The Pediatric End-Stage Liver Disease (PELD) is used for children younger than 12 years of age [76].
+MELD, in conjunction with international normalized ratio, serum creatinine, and serum bilirubin, has been evaluated as a prognostic indicator for cirrhosis regardless of cause.
+Transplant centers utilize the MELD score in prioritizing clients for transplant [50].

 Though patients may have a disease process that is an indication for liver transplant, the presence of compounding factors may provide a contraindication for the therapy.
 At one time, HIV disease was considered a contraindication for liver transplant.
 While patients with advanced HIV disease are not transplant candidates, HIV disease that is in an early stage or is controlled by antiretroviral therapy is no longer a contraindication for transplantation therapy.
 Similarly, persons older than 60 years of age were at one time excluded from this therapy, but persons older than 60 years of age who are healthy other than their liver disease can now be considered for candidacy.
-Active drug or alcohol use, metastatic cancer, uncontrolled bacterial or fungal infections, advanced cardiac or lung disease, uncorrectable anatomic anomalies that preclude transplantation, persistent non-adherence to medical care, and acute liver failure with a sustained intracranial pressure >50 mm Hg or a cerebral perfusion pressure <40 mm Hg are considered contraindications to liver transplantation in most centers [112].
+Active drug or alcohol use, metastatic cancer, uncontrolled bacterial or fungal infections, advanced cardiac or lung disease, and uncorrectable life-threatening congenital anomalies remain contraindications for liver transplantation.

 Relative contraindications for liver transplantation are those factors that in isolation would not preclude a patient from receiving a transplant but in combination might decrease the probability that the patient would be approved.
-Examples of relative contraindications include chronic HBV with rapidly replicating virus, significant psychiatric disorder that may interfere with the patient's ability to follow the post-transplant regimen, significant renal disease not associated with the hepatic disease, and previous hepatic or biliary surgery [77].
+Examples of relative contraindications include chronic HBV with rapidly replicating virus, significant psychiatric disorder that may interfere with the patient's ability to follow the post-transplant regimen, significant renal disease not associated with the hepatic disease, and previous hepatic or biliary surgery [14].

 Historically, donor organs have been obtained from cadavers.
-In 1998, the use of living related donors became an option in certain cases [80; 81].
+In 1998, the use of living related donors became an option in certain cases [23; 48].
 Partial liver transplantation from living related donors results in a 20% morbidity rate for the donor.
 Therefore, cadaveric transplant remains the procedure of choice.
 The following discussion addresses only cadaveric transplants.